Menu

 Dedication

-The McAllen Texas Temple will be dedicated in two sessions on Oct.
+The McAllen Texas Temple was dedicated in two sessions on Oct.
 8, 2023, by Elder Dieter F. Uchtdorf of the Quorum of the Twelve Apostles.
-Both sessions will be broadcast to all units within the McAllen temple district.
+Both sessions were broadcast to all units within the McAllen temple district.

 The McAllen Texas Temple was announced Oct.
 5, 2019, by President Russell M. Nelson.
 The groundbreaking and site dedication were held on Nov.
 21, 2020, and presided over by Elder Art Rascon, an Area Seventy.

 After a public open house from Aug.
 25 to Sept.
-9, 2023, the McAllen Texas Temple will be dedicated by Elder Dieter F. Uchtdorf of the Quorum of the Twelve Apostles on Oct.
+9, 2023, the McAllen Texas Temple was dedicated by Elder Dieter F. Uchtdorf of the Quorum of the Twelve Apostles on Oct.
 8, 2023.

 Architecture and Design of the McAllen Texas Temple